DeanLemans/deanlemans.github.io/content/00-raw/FUTURE.md

 - [ ] <https://jamesg.blog/>
 - [ ] <https://www.diamondsweetness.com/lti-blog/ubuntu-i-am-because-we-are/12/6/2023?mibextid=Zxz2cZ>
 - [ ] bee boxes
-- [ ] look into how to make a propper godot game with functions, classes, ETC
+- [ ] look into how to make a proper godot game with functions, classes, ETC
 - [ ] <https://journal.miso.town/>
 - [ ] connect with keyoxide or indieouth.(or not?)
 - [ ] web host? <https://ichi.city/>